splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 The Collector keeps the configuration in memory, but where the configuration is loaded from at start time depends on the packaging used.
 For example, in Kubernetes secrets and ConfigMaps can be used, but in Docker, the image embeds the configuration in the container where is it not stored in an encrypted manner by default.

-The configuration may contain the following sensitive information:
+The configuration might contain the following sensitive information:

 * Authentication information such as API tokens
 * TLS certificates including private keys